 Two separate claims may be applicable when someone dies as a result of wrongful death.
 Each is for a different purpose, and the state handles the funds differently at the conclusion of each case.

 - Survival actions: Survival actions recover the decedent’s losses and expenses sustained prior to death as a result of the negligent act.
 These types of claims are essentially a personal injury case that the deceased would have filed had he or she lived.
 Damages include medical bills, pain and suffering, and other losses the victim accrued up until the time of death.
 The proceeds from these actions go directly to the estate; once the personal representative has settled any debts, the proceeds will be distributed as described in the deceased’s will or intestacy laws if there is no will.

 - Wrongful death claims: While survival actions focus on the deceased, wrongful death claims focus on the survivors.
-When a person dies, her loved ones sustain various damages, from loss of love and support to loss of income.
+When a person dies, his or her loved ones suffer various damages, from loss of love and support to loss of income.
 As such, wrongful death claims are on behalf of the survivors for the sole purpose of recovering these types of losses.
 Proceeds will go to survivors as per Ohio wrongful death laws.

 Rather than having multiple beneficiaries each file a wrongful death claim for the same loved one, ORC § 2125.02 provides that a personal representative of the estate must bring the wrongful death action.
 The personal representative is an executor or administrator of the estate, generally the one named as executor in the person’s will, or if there is no will, someone that the court appoints.

-In the event that there are multiple survivors, there is no set percentage of the settlement that each survivor gets.
+If there are multiple survivors, there is no set percentage of the settlement that each survivor gets.
 Rather, the personal representative or the court will “adjust the share of each beneficiary in a manner that is equitable, having due regard for the injury and loss to each beneficiary resulting from the death and for the age and condition of the beneficiaries.”

 - Loss of future earnings